… the ancient cities of Nogrod and Belegost in the Blue Mountains were ruined at the breaking of Thangorodrim.The Return of the King

 The main objective of the quest is to loot as many objective cards as possible and reach the final stage where you can (and must) slay the Naurlhûg.
 This is definitely not a quest for new players because, despite its really high difficulty, it has a lot of things going at the same time and a lot of effects that players must keep in mind and apply when needed.
 Imagine playing this complicated quest with a “complicated” deck, namely a deck with a bunch of trigger effects and combos of cards.
 That will be extremely hard to keep track of everything.
 Although in this review, I’ll try to explain to you every bit of this quest, and I’m sure the moment you understand the mechanics and the effects, it won’t be too hard to handle.

 - Found in: The Ruins of Belegost – Print on Demand (POD) Scenario.
 Part of the 2015 GenCon event.

 - Community Difficulty: 8.1 (from Hall of Beorn) and 8.4 (from LOTR LCG Quest Companion)

 So averaging at 8.3 because Quest Companion has more votes.

 - Encounter Sets: The Ruins of Belegost.

 - Quest Cards: 4, although there are 2 separate copies of Stage 2 and 3 separate copies of stage 3.
-That’s makes a total of 7 cards, thankfully you won’t have to pass from all of them.
-Best case scenario you see 4 of them and in worst case 6 of the cards, which is really unfortunate situation.
+That makes a total of 7 cards; thankfully, you won’t have to pass from all of them.
+Best case scenario, you see 4 of them, and in the worst case, 6, which is a really unfortunate situation.

-- What to watch out for: Of course Naurlhûg who can get in and out of the game and always he can assign more damage than his attack can do!
-Furthermore, you should watch out for a lot of nasty enemies who’s stats might depend from the active location.
+- What to watch out for: Of course, Naurlhûg, who can get in and out of the game and always he can assign more damage than his attack can do!
+Furthermore, you should watch out for a lot of nasty enemies whose stats might depend on the active location.